mcore1976/rp2040-parametric-directional-speaker/README.md

-This is the simplest, the cheapest Parametric Directional Speaker.
-This device uses ultrasound as a carrier for amplitude modulated audible signals.
+This is the simplest, the cheapest Parametric Directional Speaker you can build.
+This device uses ultrasound as a carrier for amplitude modulated audible signals and sends it in only one direction with high distance.

 ATTENTION!
 Please download and install RP2040-PWM library into your Arduino before compiling the code : https://github.com/khoih-prog/RP2040_PWM